MrZeeba/boss-master/docs/getting-started.md

 Android Studio offers emulation functionality.
 1. Open Android Studio
 2. More Actions > Virtual Device Manager
-2. Select a phone and click the play/run icon
+3. Select a phone and click the play/run icon
+4. When the expo server is started press "A" to run in the emulated device

 #### Phone Handset
 You can either hit the URL in a web browser to get a browser version.
 Or use the Expo play store app.